Fidel Suárez

-Fidel Ernesto Suárez Becerra (born January 1, 1962, in Piura), known as Fidel Suárez, is a Peruvian retired footballer who played for clubs in Peru, Chile and El Salvador.
+Fidel Ernesto Suárez Becerra (born January 1, 1962, in Piura) is a Peruvian retired footballer who played for clubs in Peru, Chile and El Salvador.

 Career

 In 1987 Suárez would have his best year in his soccer career, managing to reach his second national title with Universitario, and, in addition, he managed to be the top scorer of the season with 29 goals.

 In Chile, Suárez played for Deportes Iquique and Cobresal in 1990 and 1991, respectively.

 Personal life

 Suárez had a twin brother, José, died in 2022, who also was a footballer.
 Due to this, he is nicknamed El Mellizo (The Twin).
 Both his older brother, Félix, and his uncle, Manuel, were also footballers.